GoogleChrome/web.dev/content/fast/using-lighthouse-ci-to-set-a-performance-budget/index.md

 Lighthouse grades your app in 5 categories, and one of those is performance.
 While you could try to remember to monitor performance changes with [DevTools](https://developers.google.com/web/tools/lighthouse/#devtools) or [Lighthouse CLI](https://developers.google.com/web/tools/lighthouse/#cli) every time you edit your code, you don’t have to do that.
 Tools can do the tedious stuff for you.
 [Travis CI](https://travis-ci.com/) is a great service that automatically runs tests for your app in the cloud every time you push new code.

 Lighthouse CI integrates with Travis, and its performance budget feature ensures that you won’t accidentally downgrade performance without noticing.
-If the Lighthouse scores for a pull request fall below the threshold you’ve set (e.g. < 80/100), **Lighthouse CI will prevent that pull request from being merged**.
+If the Lighthouse scores for a pull request fall below the threshold you’ve set (e.g. < 80/100), **Lighthouse CI will prevent that pull request from being merged**:

 ![Lighthouse CI](./lighthouse-ci.png)